ARCHER2-HPC/archer2-website/support-access/access.md

 A list of any currently open calls through which you can apply for access to ARCHER2 time in particular (rather than applying for ARCHER2 time as part of a wider grant or fellowship application).

+Note the ARCHER2 service end date is 21 November 2026.
+HPC provision for ARCHER2 is not guaranteed after this date.
+Where you require HPC provision after November 2026, under UKRI remit, you are advised to explore alternative provisions such as [other UKRI Digital research infrastructure provisions](https://www.ukri.org/councils/epsrc/facilities-and-resources/find-an-epsrc-facility-or-resource/) or commercial HPC services.
+Where you are seeking to use other UKRI provisions then you must adhere to the relevant access process.

 <table>
 	<tr>
 		<th>Call (Web Link)</th>